MedlyticsUniversal/Data/README.md

 # Medlytics Datasets & Images
-Where all datasets and images pertaining to course tutorials are stored.
+Where all datasets and images pertaining to course tutorials and challenge projects are stored.